Norost/nrfs/Specification/object_store.rst

 All bytes between 256 and 512 are free for use by the filesystem layer.

   When updating the headers, ensure the updates *do not* happen concurrently.
+  That is, update all the start headers first, then the end headers.

 Record